MCU land, part 4: building an audio toy

 Microphone input

-An op-amp can be thought of as a voltage comparator.
+Next, let’s have a look at the op-amp.
+Fundamentally, the device can be thought of as a voltage comparator.
 If the voltage on its non-inverting (“+”) input is higher than on the inverting (“-”) leg, the output goes high.
 If the inverting input becomes more positive, the output goes low.
 If the voltages are the same, the output is at a midpoint.

-The 680 kΩ resistor might need to be lowered if using a more sensitive microphone or working in a noisier environment.
 The op-amp can be freely substituted, as long as the replacement is capable of rail-to-rail output, can run off 5 V, and has a gain-bandwidth product of at least around 3 MHz.
-Other sensible choices include TLV271, MCP6021, and OPA2322; the last two are particularly suitable for higher-fidelity microphone amplifiers.
+Other sensible choices include TLV271, MCP6021, and OPA2322; the last two are particularly suitable for higher-fidelity microphone amplifiers (in which case, it’d also be wise to include a 1 µF capacitor between Vin+ and GND to stabilize the reference voltage, and a pF-range lowpass capacitor in parallel with the resistor in the feedback loop).

 Speaker output